appacademy/prep-work/coding-test-1/introduction-to-programming-3.md

 your best.

-If you would like to review the Introduction to Programming Minibook, a recap of the various topics are available here: [Introduction To Programming Summary][intro-to-programming-summary]
+If you would like to review the Introduction to Programming Minibook, a recap of the various topics are available here: [Introduction To Programming Summary][intro-to-programming-summary].

 Good luck!